nikolay-turpitko/x-msrv/README.md

 by default.
 It can be also configured to implement desired kill strategy.

 If required, `systemd` can be used within Docker container.
-Though for many simple applications I would not use it.
-I would start with bare CentOS with required dependencies and standard tools - RPM, systemd, rsyslog.
-In small apps services don't need to "discover" each other, simple configuration files would be enough.
+Though for many simple applications I would not use it (Docker container, I mean).
+I would start with bare CentOS or Debian with required dependencies and standard tools - rpm / apt, systemd, rsyslog.

+In small apps microseriveces may even have no need to know about each other, so simple configuration files would be enough.
 More complex orchestration may be introduced later with app growth.
 It will be possible to continue use systemd within container and not very hard (from the service's implementation point of view) to replace it with some alternative, if necessary.
 So, I want to emphasize, that I used Docker container here mostly to create reproducible test environment, not for deployment into production.

 Use `make` to build and execute application.